 Each of the five BTech subjects has been divided into two modules.
-Students will register full-time and complete the modules in one year as in the table above.
-The maximum duration for the BTech qualification is two years (G23A(a)(4)) The last registration for BTech will be January 2019 as the programme is being phased out.
+Students will register full-time and complete the modules in one year as in Table 8.1.
+The maximum duration for the BTech qualification is two years (G23A(a)(4)) The last registration for first entry into BTech was January 2019 as the programme is being phased out.